werbet/ds_file_converter_app/README_BACKEND_FRONTEND.md

 # Data File Converter Web App

-This project allows users to upload a Spyder .py file and convert it to a Jupyter Notebook (.ipynb) via a web interface.
+This project allows users to upload a Spyder .py file and convert it to a Jupyter Notebook (.ipynb) or other data science formats via a web interface.

 ## Structure
 - `backend/` - FastAPI Python backend for file upload, conversion, and download